abidh/llvm-project/flang/docs/DebugGeneration.md

 The assumed shape array will use the similar representation as fixed size array but there will be 2 differences.

-1. There will be a datalocation field which will be an expression.
+1. There will be a `datalocation` field which will be an expression.
 This will enable debugger to get the data pointer from array descriptor.

-2. The field in `DISubrange` for array bounds will be expression which will allow the debugger to get the array bounds from descriptor.
+2. The field in `DISubrangeAttr` for array bounds will be expression which will allow the debugger to get the bounds from descriptor.

 ```
 integer(4), intent(out) :: a(:,:)